 Having said that, ‘realistic’ doesn’t mean lowering the bar.
 You have your needs and they are valid.
 Outlining the level of attention that is non-negotiable to you is absolutely fine.
 But how not to beg for attention?
 See your partner and your relationship as a living breathing being that will move and change, hopefully for the better.
 If you’re tired of begging for attention from your husband or wife, try giving your expectations another look.

 Let’s elaborate a little on the ‘non-negotiable attention’ we’ve mentioned in the previous point.
 We’re talking about how to stop begging for attention in a relationship, but that doesn’t mean you never ask for what you want and what you need.
 We reiterate, your needs are valid.

 There’s no shame in telling your partner that you feel a little neglected.
 That you’re tired of begging for attention from a husband or tired of begging for attention from a wife.
 The key here is to sit down and talk it out.
-It’s entirely possible your partner has no idea about how you’re feeling and has missed the signs you are begging for love.
+It’s entirely possible your partner has no idea how you’re feeling and has missed the signs you are begging for love.
 Maybe they just don’t get your love language.

 Be clear in this communication.
 Tell your partner how you feel and what you need and the little and big things they can do to make you feel wanted and at least partially satiate your need for attention.
 There will be things they can’t or won’t do, and that’s okay because at least you’ve expressed your needs.

 Sometimes, you need to ask yourself, “Am I begging for attention in a relationship, or just expressing what I need?”
 We all need attention and it’s always nice to know that we’re wanted.
 It’s a fine line between being honest and being overly needy, but that’s exactly why communication is so important here.